core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### CoAP Group ## {#sec-groupdef-coapgroup}
 A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP group messages that are sent to the group's associated IP multicast address and UDP port.
 That is, CoAP groups have relevance at the level of IP networks and CoAP endpoints.

 An endpoint may be a member of multiple CoAP groups, by subscribing to multiple IP multicast addresses.
 A node may be a member of multiple CoAP groups, by hosting multiple CoAP server endpoints on different UDP ports.
-Group membership(s) of an endpoint or node may dynamically change over time.
-A node or endpoint sending a CoAP group message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.
+Membership(s) of an endpoint or node to a CoAP group may dynamically change over time.
+A node or endpoint sending a CoAP group message to a CoAP group is not necessarily itself a member of that CoAP group: it is a member only if it also has a CoAP endpoint listening on the associated IP multicast address and UDP port associated with the CoAP group.

 A CoAP group is identified by information encoded within a group URI.
 Further details on identifying a CoAP group are provided in {{sec-groupnaming-coap}}.